severalnines/docs/user-guide/deploy.rst

 	- Use Mirrored Repositories - Create and mirror the current database vendor's repository and then deploy using the local mirrored repository.
 This is a preferred option when you have to scale the MongoDB in the future, to ensure the newly provisioned node will always have the same version as the rest of the members.

 * **Add Nodes**
 	- Specify the IP address or hostname of the MongoDB nodes.
-Minimum of three nodes is required.
+A minimum of three nodes is required.

 * **Deploy**
 	- Starts the MongoDB ReplicaSet deployment.